rashidshamloo/fem_001_qr-code-component/README.md

 ### Built with

-- HTML5
+- Semantic HTML5 markup
 - CSS

 ### What I learned

+- Using semantic HTML5 tags instead of divs
-Using "min-height: 100%;" instead of "height: 100%;" on the body so it can grow vertically when there's more content.
+- Using "min-height: 100%;" instead of "height: 100%;" on the body so it can grow vertically when there's more content.

 ```css
 body {